Karthikeswari/Karthikeswari/README.md

 - 👋 Hi, I’m @Karthikeswari
 - 👀 I’m interested in Learning and exploring new things .
-- 🌱 I’m currently learning Java,HTML,CSS,Python,Bootstrap,JQUERY,.
+- 🌱 I’m currently learning Java,HTML,CSS,Python,Bootstrap,JQUERY.
-- 💞️ I’m looking to collaborate on python and web development projects.
+- 💞️ I’m looking to collaborate on web development projects.
-- 📫 How to reach me Email - karthikeswaripadmanaban@gmail.com
+- 📫 How to reach me : Email - karthikeswaripadmanaban@gmail.com

 <!---
 Karthikeswari/Karthikeswari is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.